The cause of most suffering comes from the mind. An over-identification with thoughts, and how we think about ourselves.

 Are you a highly sensitive person or empath looking for a supportive community?

-Come join me on an 8-week journey where you will learn how to heal your relationship with yourself so you can feel empowered in your relationships with others.
+Come join me on a 9-week journey where you will learn how to heal your relationship with yourself so you can feel empowered in your relationships with others.

 Through teaching you life-changing skills and facilitating healing connections with like-hearted sensitives, each workshop will bring you closer to becoming the empowered person you deserve to be.